 From what I can assertain (as of 2018) high end mineral vendors consider minerals starting at $35,000 and above as high-end mineral specimens.

 Any mineral that can grow in value could be considered an investment.
-But, what does it really take to have a mineral to be clasified as Investment grade?
+But, what does it really take to have a mineral to be classified as Investment grade?

-One element is prefection - absolutly no damge, no repairs, no glued on modifications.
+One element is perfection - absolutely no damage, no repairs, no glued or modifications.

 Another element is the art - does it look good, does it display well; from all sides are just one?

 What makes it rare? - is it the mineral, is it the crystal form or crystal size?
 Also, are their a number of minerals present in the crystal form?

 ...around the city, hotel rooms turned into selling rooms, with plenty of tents and plazas filled with booths, all the expo and trade halls filled, culminating with the Society’s Show (known as the main show) on the last weekend.
 We are talking about a whole lot of rock, minerals, gems and jewelry.
-Even having three weeks to explore the shows it is hard to see all the material available.
+Even having three weeks to explore the shows it is hard, if not imposable. to see all the material available.